data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsink.md

 (SERVICE_NAME = XE)))

 **Table Name:** Name of the table to export to.

+**Schema:** Name of the database schema to write to.
+If left blank it will default to the database login user

 **Username:** User identity for connecting to the specified database.